mahussain99/financial-tracker/README.md

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a customer i want to go to the home screen and show me on this display (Add deposit, make payment, Ledger and Exit options.
+- As a customer I want to go to the add deposit menu and be able to make amount deposit.
+- As a customer I want to go to the make payment menu and be able to make a payment.
+- As a customer, I want to exit the menu and exit my application.
+- As a customer I want to go to the Ledger menu and display all entries such as All, Deposit, Payments and Report Menu.
+- As a user I want to click All and display all entries.
+- As a customer I want to display deposit entries into the account.
+- As a customer I want to display negative entries or payments into the account.
+- As a customer, I want to go to the Reports menu and show the customer run to the predefined report such as Month To Date, Previous Month, Year To Date, Year To Date, and Search by Vendor.

 ## Setup